plotfi/swift-httpd/README.md

 # swift-httpd
-A small http server written in Swift using raw Berkeley Sockets and Pthreads.
+A small http server written in Swift and C++ using raw Berkeley Sockets and std::threads.